w3f/polkadot-wiki/docs/general/thousand-validators.md

 ## How to Apply

 {{ kusama: In order to apply to the Kusama programme, set up your node to adhere to the requirements below and fill in the [application form][kusama 1kv form].
-You will hear back from the team shortly. :kusama }}
+The process of review and addition is a manual one; you'll be invited to the 1KV Kusama channel and added to the leader board, if accepted. :kusama }}

 {{ polkadot: **Entrance to the Polkadot programme requires a rank of 25 or higher in the Kusama programme.**
-This usually takes about a month.
+Attaining a rank of 25 usually takes around two months.
 The leaderboard is available [here][leaderboard].
 In order to apply to the Polkadot programme, set up your node to adhere to the requirements below and fill in the [application form][polkadot 1kv form].
 You will hear back from the team shortly. :polkadot }}

 #### Requirements